Retries, Failures and Rate Limits

 Task Rate Limits

-There are times where a task should not be run more than a certain rate.
+Sometimes, a task should not be run at more than a certain rate.
 A rate limit for the task can be set with the following two parameters:

-rateLimitFrequencyInSeconds: sets the number of seconds for the rate limit.
+rateLimitFrequencyInSeconds: Specifies the number of seconds for the rate limit.

-rateLimitPerFrequency: sets the volume of requests that can be completed over the timeframe.
+rateLimitPerFrequency: Specifies the volume of requests that can be completed over the timeframe.

 For example, this will only allow the task to be run 100 times in a minute:

 Tasks can timeout after a set period.
 This timeframe can be set with the

 timeoutSeconds parameter in the task.
 If the task should never time out, this can be set to 0.

 timeoutPolicy defines what should happen next.
 The possible parameters are:

 TIME_OUT_WF: The workflow is marked as TIMED_OUT and terminated.